vernondcole/idstring/README.md

         serial += 1
         print(serial)

-With a result ending in:
+Gives a result series which ends with:

 >1YYYYVA